sunnybak/ai-eval/README.md

 ## why build ai-eval?
 there are many LLM eval frameworks that are already out there. so why are we building another one?

 1. **extensibility**

-frameworks like RAGAS and LlamaIndex don't allow much customization or composition on the threadpooling / building own metrics.
+most eval frameworks don't allow much customization or composition on the threadpooling / building own metrics.
 They want you to use their own out of the box evals

 2. **simplicity**